 Total tests produced per day:

-These charts compare coverage over time for a class, package or a run, on the same branch.
+These charts compare coverage over time for a class, package or a module, on the same branch.
 The example below shows a run coverage over time:

-This pie chart is, by default, split into 6 sections which each represent how the code is covered by tests.
-These sections are:
+Coverage sources are represented by a pie chart and a table.
+The pie chart is, by default, split into eight sections - each represents how the code is covered by tests: